dwall17/vpc/README.md

 VPC: my-vpc

 ## Create EC2 instances in the subnets
-For instances created in the private subnets, we will need a NAT gateway so they can communicate to the Internet
+For instances created in the private subnets, we will need a NAT gateway so they can communicate to the Internet.
+NAT gateways always go in public subnets

+For the instances in the private subnets to access this natgw, they're gonna need a route to the natgw which we must add to the private route table